 Getting the Attention of a Deaf Dog

-- Use a flashlight.
 Some owners of deaf dogs use a flashlight to signal to their dog.
 You can train a dog to look at you by turning a flashlight on and off.
 Continue to do so until your dog turns to see where the light is coming from.
-As soon as he looks at you, give them a treat to let them know they did what you wanted.
-The dog will soon learn that a flash of light means that he needs to look at his owner.
+As soon as the dog looks at you, reward him with a treat.
+The dog will soon learn that a flash of light means that he needs to look at you.

-- Use a vibrating electronic collar.
-These electronic collars are different from those that give shocks to aid in training.
-These simply vibrate when you press a button on the remote.
 You can train a dog to look at you by pressing the button to make the collar vibrate, and continue doing so until your dog looks at you.
-As soon as he turns his attention to you, stop the vibrations and give a treat.
-One of the benefits of using the vibrating electronic collar is that you can use it in pretty much any situation.
+As soon as the dog turns its attention to you, stop the vibrations and offer a treat.
+One of the benefits of using the vibrating electronic collar is that you can use it in just about any situation.